 |Year||Revenue in mil.
 USD||Net income in mil.
 USD||Total Assets in mil.
 USD||Employees|

-As noted in the statistical chart above, UPS employed at least 495,000 employees in 2019.
+UPS employed at least 495,000 employees in 2019.
 And over 350,000 worked in the U.S., with 82,000 employed internationally.
 Sadly for UPS, at least 240,000 UPS clerks, truckers, and couriers handlers became unionized under the International Brotherhood of Teamsters.
 Since then, in 1997, after a 16-day strike, Teamster President Ron Carey was able to negotiate a better contract for its UPS workers.
-Since then, there have been no additional strikes.

 Obviously, unsafe driving and speeding are not efficient and can easily lead to a crash with another vehicle or still object like a bus stop or traffic light pole.
-Because of this, pedestrians are at a particular risk for flying and falling objects and not just from being run over.
+Pedestrians are at particular risk for flying and falling objects and not just from being run over.

 The FMCSA rates vehicle safety based upon the last 24 months of service.
 Below are the Safety Rating & OOS Rates as of 09/07/2020 from SAFER.